 Motions Hearing DUI: What to Know Before You Appear

 A motions hearing for a DUI case is held prior to trial.
-At this hearing, your attorney may argue to suppress certain evidence or take various other actions.
+On which, your attorney may argue to suppress certain evidence or take various other actions.

 Motions Hearing DUI Overview

-If you are charged with a DUI, you may believe that you have little legal standing, especially if you were actually intoxicated during the stop.
+If you are charged with a felony DUI or facing criminal charges, you may believe that you have little legal standing, especially if you were actually intoxicated during the stop.
 However, there are legal proceedings in place to ensure that you are not at the mercy of the judicial system.
-One such proceeding in a DUI case is a motions hearing.
+One such proceeding in a DUI case is a motions hearing or pre-trial hearing.

-Choosing an attorney who is familiar with criminal law and the laws related to DUI offenses is crucial when fighting for your rights in such cases.
+Choosing an attorney who is familiar with criminal law, motion hearings, and the laws related to DUI offenses is crucial when fighting for your rights in such cases.
 Christopher J. Mutimer of Scrofano Law has a proven record of successfully defending against DUI charges.
-Read on to learn more about how he and his team can help you navigate your motions hearing if you have been charged with a DUI in Washington, DC, then contact us for a free case evaluation.
+Read on to learn more about how he and his team can help you navigate your motions hearing if you have been charged with a DUI or had a DUI arrest in Washington, DC, then contact us for a free case evaluation.

 What Is a Motion Hearing?

 While this phase of your legal process is early, it is one of the most important factors.
 Depending on the ruling of the judge in the motion hearing, your case can be totally dismissed, diverted, or at least have many of the findings against you dismissed.
-While having a criminal lawyer who is well-versed in jury trials is important, finding an attorney who knows how to successfully file motions is often the difference in a favorable or unfavorable final ruling in court.
+While having a DUI lawyer who is well-versed in jury trials is important, finding an attorney who knows how to successfully file motions and deal with a DUI motion hearing is often the difference in a favorable or unfavorable final ruling in court.

 Types of Motions Filed in a Motions Hearing for DUI

-Your defense lawyer can file a variety of trial motions in your DC DUI case, which will allow him or her to work with the court to set the date for a motions hearing regarding your DUI.
+Your defense lawyer can file a variety of trial motions in your DC DUI case, which will allow him or her to work with the court to set a date for a motion hearing regarding your DUI.
 DUI motions hearings can cover a variety of topics, many of which could work in your favor, given that you have the right lawyer by your side.